 - With your audio guide you'll get the inside scoop on the recently re-opened Casa de les Punxes, a mighty Gothic castle designed by Josep Puig i Cadafalch

-'The House of Spikes' might well sound like some sort of torture chamber, but it's just the translation of the Gothic castle Casa de les Punxes in Barcelona's Avinguda Diagonal.
-As one of the most renowned buildings in the city, you won't miss its spiky spires piercing the sky, but the inside of this Catalan building is just as awe-inspiring.
+'The House of Spikes' might sound like some sort of torture chamber, but it's just the translation of the Gothic castle Casa de les Punxes in Barcelona's Avinguda Diagonal.
+As one of the most renowned buildings in the city, it's a strong reminder that the city has more architectural acclaim than just Gaudi.
 With this ticket you get skip the line access to this popular attraction and an informative and entertaining audio guide.

 Casa de les Punxes was once three buildings located between the Avinguda Diagonal, Carrer Rosselló and Carrer Bruc.
-Then in 1905 a visionary architect (nope, actually it wasn't Gaudí) by the name of Josep Puig i Cadafalch decided they should actually be one building, and that it should look like a northern European fairy tale castle.
+Then in 1905 a visionary architect by the name of Josep Puig i Cadafalch decided they should actually be one building, and that it should look like a northern European fairytale castle.

-And, like it was tapped with the wand of a Fairy Godmother - POOF! - Casa de les Punxes sprang to life.
+And, like it was tapped by the wand of a Fairy Godmother - POOF! - Casa de les Punxes sprang to life.
 Or something like that.